-While I was making it, I was thinking it would be the perfect craft for older kids you want to keep busy.
+While I was making it, I was thinking it would be the perfect Christmas craft for older kids you want to keep busy.
 It takes quite a while to make one of these sequin ornaments, so it would keep them busy and out of trouble for a while.

-You can use this tutorial to make your own sequin ornament with any color sequin you choose.
+You can use this tutorial to make your own homemade sequin ornament with any color sequin you choose.
 You could also buy a sequin ornament on Amazon if you don’t have time to make your own this year.

-DIY Candy Cane Striped Sequin Ornament Tutorial
+How to Make a Candy Cane Striped Sequin Christmas Ornament

 - Start by taking one sequin and pinning it to the foam ball with a sequin pin.
 I put my sequins upside down because they gripped better onto the looser-type foam balls.
 If you have firmer ones, you can also try sequins face up for a different look.

 - Next, start pinning sequins in a circle around the original pinned sequin.
 Make another circle of sequins around the first.
 Repeat.

 - Continue pinning sequins around the foam ball.

 - Once you only have a small space left at the top of the sequin ornament, use cement to secure the ribbon and a sequin to the top of the ball so you can hang it on the tree.

 - Add any additional sequins needed to fill the space at the top of the ball.